About Us

 today and every day

 All Voting is Local (“All Voting”) is a nonpartisan organization that fights on the ground in eight states for free and fair elections.
-In a moment of unprecedented threat to our democracy, All Voting advocates state and local officials for policies and practices that ensure the American people choose their leaders, not the other way around.
+In a moment of continuous threats to our democracy, All Voting advocates for voters and supports state and local officials in adopting policies and practices that ensure the American people choose their leaders, not the other way around.

-All Voting works year-round with our partners to prevent partisan interference in our elections, advance fair and inclusive rules on voter registration, and remove barriers that make it more difficult for people to vote – particularly for Black, Brown, Native American, and other historically marginalized communities.
-As a multi-state organization with a national presence and resources, we build connections between state and national advocacy groups so that local voices and perspectives inform the national conversation around voter access.
+Year-round, we work with our partners to prevent partisan interference in our elections, advance fair and inclusive rules on voter registration, and remove barriers that make it more difficult for people to vote – particularly for Black, Brown, Native American, and other historically marginalized communities.
+As a multi-state organization with a national presence and resources, we foster connections between state and national advocacy groups, ensuring that local voices and perspectives inform the national conversation on voter access.

-All Voting is Local is on the ground in Arizona, Florida, Georgia, Michigan, Nevada, Ohio, Pennsylvania, and Wisconsin.
-During the 2024 cycle, All Voting programs expanded access for over 13 million voters.
+All Voting is on the ground in Arizona, Florida, Georgia, Michigan, Nevada, Ohio, Pennsylvania, and Wisconsin.
+During the 2024 cycle, All Voting programs expanded access for more than 13 million voters.

 Our Vision for the Future of Voting:

-In 2025, All Voting launched its Pro-Voter Agenda—a long-term affirmative vision for voting that calls on state and local election officials to use the broad authority they already have to expand access to the ballot.
+In 2025, All Voting launched its Pro-Voter Agenda—a long-term, affirmative vision for voting that calls on state and local election officials to utilize the broad authority they already possess to expand access to the ballot.
 The Pro-Voter Agenda was created as a tool to be implemented by those decision-makers while centering Black, Brown, Native American, and other historically marginalized communities.
-Read it here: National Pro-Voter Agenda – All Voting is Local.
+Read it here: National Pro-Voter Agenda – All Voting is Local, and visit state pages for our vision in our target states.

 Unique capacity